hantianjz/notes/Think in Simplicity.md

 Often possibly better decision.
 Easier to remember.

-Start simple, finding something simple that works, similar to [[Gall's Law]]
+Start simple, finding something simple that works, similar to [[What is Gall's Law]]

 Starting small, allows the trade offs to work themselves out over time.

+---
+# References